 All programs contain leadership, character development and community service elements.
 They include:

-Learning for Life is an in-school curriculum enhancement program based on values education and personal development for K-8 grade.
-(2,086 participants)
+Learning for Life is an in-school curriculum enhancement program based on values education and personal development for K-8th grades (2,086 participants).

-Exploring and Venturing are our co-educational programs for young people 14-20 years.
-Exploring is a career based program (402 members) and Venturing is a high adventure program.
-(342 members)
+Exploring and Venturing programs serve young people 14-20 years old.
+Exploring is a career based program (402 members) and Venturing is a high adventure program (342 members).

 On my honor I will do my best

 To do my duty to God and my country

 To keep myself physically strong,